I couldn’t be happier for Raheem Sterling right now.

-Even when his form has deserted him, Sterling has not lacked endeavour or focus.
+Even when his form has deserted him, as it does every player at some point, Sterling has not lacked endeavour or focus.

 The animosity towards him seems to stem from the fact he decided to leave Liverpool (a decision now justified) and a few disappointing performances in an England shirt when he was far from the only below par performer.